Search & view objects¶

 Model Code¶

-For a Model, the PY icon is link which allows you to click through to the underlying code in the repository.
+For Models, the PY icon links through to the underlying code in the repository.

-Because the model object corresponds to a specific commit in the repository, the code associated with this object will never change.
-For more information on models and model versioning see Import model.
+Because the model object corresponds to a specific commit, the code associated with this object will never change.
+For more information see Upload a model.

 Note